 The sector is already the region’s largest employer.
 Further investment, a growing population and global demand for innovative healthcare solutions are expected to provide opportunities for qualified medical practitioners well into the future.

 The School of Health and Behavioural Sciences’ integrated approach to learning, national accreditations and strong partnerships means graduating students are job-ready in their chosen allied health field.

 “Students undertake placements with private health and hospital services, allied health providers and public health networks.
-This, along with our quality of teaching and appealing Sunshine Coast lifestyle delivers an exceptional student experience which makes USC programs equal to if not better than those offered by metro universities,” Professor Lowe said.
+This, along with our quality of teaching and appealing Sunshine Coast lifestyle delivers an exceptional student experience which makes UniSC programs equal to if not better than those offered by metro universities,” Professor Lowe said.